org-mushroom-kingdom/ttn-workflows/README.md

 You may also want to save the Github App ID as a organizational or repository variable for easy access.
 (Almost same process as setting a secret)
 Make the reusable workflow.
 Have workflow_dispatch on there in the beginning to fire off manually.
 Go to the actions/create-github-app-token page to see how to make the steps to generate and then use the token (the token is an output of the step that calls actions/create-github-app-token, meaning you can reference that output in a future step)
-Frankenstein those steps for your specific use.
-Comment them out.
-Test the actual logic of the reusable workflow without generating the token at first to prevent headache Once confirmed basic logic work, comment token steps back in.
-Add workflow_call to reusable workflow.
-Make caller workflow to call reusable workflow.
-See what happens

 CHECK THAT APP IS SECURE ENOUGH SO NEFARIOUS PEOPLE AREN'T GOING TO BE WADS